paulocts/themosia2026-cg-interfaces/hands_on/03_run_md_and_analysis/README.md

 ### Density profiles along z

+These species-resolved profiles quantify the structure of the **interfacial layers** (layering) formed near the solid surface.

 Number density profiles along the **z direction** are used to quantify layering near the surface.

 Example command (adjust group numbers as needed):